Ericson2314/rust-papers/README.md

 ## Unique References (Generalizing `&mut`)

-Lvalue typestate might be the great enabler of what everything else proposed in this document, but is somewhat useless on its own.
+Lvalue typestate might be the great enabler of everything else proposed in this document, but is somewhat useless on its own.
 With references as they exist today, all uninitialized lvalues correspond to locals, and the one thing one can do with them---write to them---is already supported.
 As to changing the type of locals, one can simply use more locals and hope an optimization pass will figure out how to reuse stack slots.

 But consider how we might generalize unique references.
 In brief, references provide access to locations, so one can convert a reference to an lvalue (deref), or an lvalue to a reference (ref).
 That much will stay the same between the existing MIR and this.
-With unique references in particular, for every reference created, one preexisting lvalue is made unusable, so there is never more than one way to access "real" location.
+With unique references in particular, for every reference created, one preexisting lvalue is made unusable, so there is never more than one way to access the "real" location.
 Thus, in some sense, a unique reference is as good as "direct" access to the original lvalue.
 It would thus be nice if one could do everything via a unique reference that can be done with a "top-level" lvalue (i.e. one *not* from a deref).
 With first class initializedness, that "everything" boils down to changing the type of references' contents.

 A first approximation of this might keep the existing `&mut T` type, and simply change a reference's type parameter along with its backing lvalue on writes and move-outs.
-There a two problems with this, however.
+There are two problems with this, however.
 First, when a function takes some unique reference arguments, the backing lvalues aren't in scope, so there's no way to change them.
 The caller would have no idea what the callee is doing with the references.
 Second, because of control flow merges, it may not be known which lvalue a reference points to, and thus which lvalues' types to update.